 TZC-1: Zero Net Energy: Acheive zero net energy by 2020 through aggressive conservation efforts and development of renewable power.
 Zero net energy means producing the same amount of renewable energy that is consumed.
-Buildings will be designed to consume half of the energy and demand of other University buildings in California, surpass Title 24 minimum efficiency standards by 30%, and acheive all 10 LEED credits for optimizing energy efficiency.
+Buildings will be designed to surpass Title 24 minimum efficiency standards by 20%, and acheive all 6 LEED credits for optimizing energy efficiency.